 At Pleavin Power, we offer expert Generated & Distributed Power Quality Surveys.
-We understand that poor, or unstable power quality has a number of adverse effects on an electrical system, this can be poor power factor caused by unstable loads or electrical noise commonly known as harmonics both of which can cause a number of serious issues within your systems and combined can be disastrous for power system longevity.
+We understand that poor, or unstable power quality has a number of adverse effects on an electrical system.
+The results of this can be due to poor power factors caused by unstable loads or electrical noise, commonly known as harmonics.
+Both of these can cause a number of serious issues within your systems and combined can be disastrous for power system longevity.

-Poor Power Factor, Harmonics or electrical noise can all cause power system component failure, overheating, overcurrent trips, sensitive equipment damage, nuisance tripping all of which can be prevented with the deployment of the correct equipment to increase the longevity and reliability of your critical power systems.
+Poor Power Factor, Harmonics or electrical noise can cause power system component failure and more.
+This includes overheating, overcurrent trips, sensitive equipment damage, nuisance tripping.
+These can be prevented with the deployment of the correct equipment to increase the longevity and reliability of your critical power systems.